Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sumer.md

 This period is associated with an increase in war.
 This made walled cities necessary and they grew even larger because they offered protection.

 The early dynastic period is famous for when [[Gilgamesh]] is said to have ruled Sumeria.
 Syllabic writing first occured.

+The Early dynastic can be divided into sub-periods ED I, ED II, ED IIIa, and ED IIIb.
+These periods originate from the changes over time of the Abu Temple in Tell Asmar.
+This period marks the transition of distinguishing eras archaeologically instead the end of the Dynastic period is marked by the conquests of [[Sargon of Akkad]] and henceforth periods are distinguished by their rulers.
+Because of this it is not possible to distinguish if sites are ED III or [[Akkadian]] purely by archaeological means.

+We have no contemporary documents from the ED I and II periods that shed light on the political developments.
+What we do have instead is documents show the pious acts of rulers like constructing temples.

+We have examples of hegemony.